2009: The weather was ideal for growing ripe grapes!

 COLOUR: Very beautiful, intense ruby-red colour.

-BOUQUET: Toasty and smoky, with floral menthol, and liquorice overtones.
+NOSE: Toasty and smoky, with floral menthol, and liquorice overtones.

 PALATE: Very tasty, spicy, powerful, and thick with tightly-knit, dense, ripe tannin.